khvorov45/transmission-fitness/README.md

 - `simulation` contains a script that simulates ideal data for the model and verifies the model by fitting it to the simulated data.
 The summary of results is in `summary.csv`.
-The script also generate datasets and moves them to `data` under the names of `simulated-example`.
+The script also generates datasets and moves them to `data` under the names of `simulated-example`.